btmnk/btmnk/README.md

 ## Some of my projects

 #### Kumo Discord Bot
-One of the projects I'm currently working on is a discord bot build with [Moleculer](https://moleculer.services/) and [Discord.js](https://discord.js.org/#/).
-Since I usually don't hesitate to go overboard with private projects I also build the application as a microservice system which is deployed with kubernetes on a small cluster.
+One of the projects I'm currently working on is a discord bot.
+It's a highly available distributed system on a self hosted kubernetes cluster.
+Messaging between the services is powered by a (for now) private microservice-ish framework that makes developer experience a bliss with strong typesafety and simple APIs.

-If you're interested in the bot you can checkout [Kumo's official website](https://kumo.gg) or the [Kumo support server](https://discord.gg/xjkqCJUqfe)
+If you're interested in the bot you can checkout [Kumo's official website](https://kumo.gg) or the [Kumo support server](https://discord.gg/xjkqCJUqfe).

-#### REX
-REX is a utility library for React with components, hooks and functions that don't fit into existing component libraries and solve very specific ui problems.

-Check out the [documentation](https://etecture.github.io/rex/) or the [source code](https://github.com/etecture/rex)

 ## Things I like to work with